Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Methods

 \subsection{Data}

-To answer these questions, we study the data shown in Table~\ref{data}.
-These data sets have a range of independent values seen in Table~\ref{tab:datar}.
-The intrinsic dimensionality of those data sets are shown on the x-axis of Figure~\ref{drralgo}.
+To answer these questions, we study the data shown in Table~\ref{datadata}.
+These datasets have a range of independent values seen in Table~\ref{tab:datar}.
+The intrinsic dimensionality of those datasets are shown on the x-axis of Figure~\ref{idvsod}.

+\BLUE \here{fam2} To summarize the kinds of data explored here, we focus on software engineering problems that can be formulated as classification or regression tasks (and the regression can be for $N \ge 1$ goals).
+Specifically, we examine four major families of SE problems: